 Five minutes later, the KwikFit guys were tidying the van, I was unpacking my Quadras while the girls wielded lip gloss and hair brushes.

 That’s a bare Quadra head back there (no reflector) as I wanted light bouncing around in the van to fill in the shadows and the sheet of blue gel is held on with… chewing gum!
-Finally, before I show you the finished images, a quick shot of the CTO gelled main light positioned outside the van.
-There is a 30 degree grid spot in the standard reflector to keep it from overpowering the blue interior of the van.
+Outside the van was a CTO gelled main light with a 30 degree grid spot in the standard reflector to keep it from overpowering the blue interior of the van.
 This light was moved quite a bit during the shoot to make sure it was aimed correctly and to maintain the flash-to-subject distance as the girls moved about the van.

-And finally… the resulting images, the first of which was used in an upcoming Marangoni/KwikFit flyer.
+And finally… the final images, one of which is to be used in an upcoming Marangoni/KwikFit flyer.

 I wasn’t lucky enough to have any secluded barns to shoot in this time so it was a case of making the best of a bad lot.
 And at car shows, it’s a very bad lot – even when your subjects are the Sextons Direct / Ripraw girls!